In honor of National Backyard games week, we’re highlighting eight of our favorite games to play in your backyard swimming pool.

 Among the most popular pool sports are basketball and volleyball, but water polo is also a viable option.
 Although you need some special equipment, these activities will keep swimmers entertained for hours on end.
 You can challenge yourself on your own, or you can get a group together and have a full-blown competition!
 There is a bit of skill involved, but most find it easy to pick up on the general idea!
 F-I-S-H is also a popular variation of H-O-R-S-E.

 This game requires a few friends, but the action is constant and addictive.
 A designated “shark” patrols one end of the pool, while a group of participants, or “minnows” try to reach the edge.
 All the minnows start swimming at once, and if any are caught they become sharks for the next round.
-Minnows that arrive safely start over on the beginning end of the pool.
-Last minnow alive is the winner!
+Minnows that arrive safely start over at the beginning end of the pool.
+The last minnow alive is the winner!

 No equipment needed.
 This type of game harkens back to the earliest athletic competitions- to see who is the fastest.
 Participants can compete to see who is quickest on one lap or multiple laps.
 They can also switch it up by doing different strokes, or by trying to go a certain distance underwater.
 What could be more fun than channeling your inner Michael Phelps?